 Summer in this city is hot and humid, so some people may not like it.
 However, spring and autumn seasons provide a pleasant travel experience in Buenos Aires.
 The city's most famous festivals also take place at this time of the year.
 Many tourists who want to enjoy the cool waters of Buenos Aires often prefer the summer months, despite the high temperatures.
 Buenos Aires, the main attraction, continues to welcome many tourists at any time of the year, with its weather not too cold even in winter.

 Buenos Aires has a subtropical climate with hot summers and mild winters.
-The effects of the Mediterranean climate are also seen in the city during the summer months.
-It rains frequently in summer.
-Located in the Southern Hemisphere, the winter season of Buenos Aires is June, July and August.
-In December, January and February, the summer season is seen here.
-The coldest month of the year is July and the temperature drops to 8 degrees during this period.
-During this period, the humidity rate is 79% on average.
-January can get as high as 29 degrees Celsius and is the hottest month in the city.
+In addition to the summer season, the city also has the influence of the Mediterranean climate.
+During the summer months, this city receives frequent rainfall.
+The winter months in Buenos Aires, located in the Southern Hemisphere, are June, July and August.
+Summer can be experienced in December, January and February.
+July is the coldest month of the year and the temperature even drops to 8 degrees.
+At the same time, the humidity rate is 79% during this period.
+January is the hottest month when the thermometer rises to 29 degrees.

 Where to Stay in Buenos Aires?

 In this city, which is the birthplace of Argentine tango, music, sports, art and many other branches are intertwined.
 The hotel you stay in is also very important in this wonderful city where the city and its nightlife are so lively.
 There are hotels in various parts of Buenos Aires to suit every budget and need.
 Buenos Aires hotels will satisfy you both with their location and the services they offer.
 If you want to plan a trip to this magnificent city, you can choose among these hotels according to your tastes, needs and budget.